Search results for

 Dhruv Bhutani / Android Authority

 The PS5 is the next-gen gaming console from Sony.
 The system is formally called the Sony PlayStation 5, or PS5 for short.
-Every prior iteration has adopted the same naming scheme so that part didn’t come as a surprise.
+Every prior iteration has adopted the same naming scheme so that part shouldn’t come as a surprise.

 Like previous consoles, the PS5 can also serve as a media center.
 It supports many streaming apps, readily available as buttons on the PS5 Media Remote that you can buy separately.
 However, it doesn’t support multimedia CDs so you’ll have to rely on streaming services like Spotify.